Zachacious/presto/README.md

 - **Transform existing files** with AI-powered modifications
 - **Generate new content** from context and prompts
 - **Batch process** entire directories with intelligent filtering
-- **Preserve your workflow** with flexible output modes and backups
+- **Preserve your workflow** with flexible output modes and automatic backups
 - **Use predefined commands** for common tasks or create custom ones

 ## 🚀 Quick Start